devAseemSharma/drag-and-drop-sample/README.md

 # drag-and-drop-sample
 A simple implementation of drag and drop cell animation from grid RecyclerView to horizontal RecyclerView, with backward compatibility.

+Minimum SDK used in the sample is:

+> minSdk 16

 Refer to the GIF to get an idea how this works: